- Not a substitute for professional veterinary help.

 What to do next

-You can try redirecting your dog’s attention with a favorite toy or treat or calmly leading them away from the triggering stimulus.
+Redirect your dog’s attention with a favorite toy or treat, and gently lead them away from the triggering stimulus to create more space.

 It’s crucial to avoid punishing your dog in these situations, as this will only make their frustration worse.
 If your dog continues to have trouble on the leash, a professional trainer or behaviorist can provide more tailored advice on how to address leash reactivity.